Ukraine flag We stand with our friends and colleagues in Ukraine. To support Ukraine in their time of need visit this page.

 Adaptive Sampling

-Adaptive sampling works in jaeger-collector by observing the spans received from services and recalculating sampling probabilities for each service/endpoint combination to ensure that the volume of collected traces matches --sampling.target-samples-per-second.
-When a new service or endpoint is detected, it is initially sampled with --sampling.initial-sampling-probability until enough data is collected to calculate the rate appropriate for the traffic going through the endpoint.
+Another way to configure remote_sampling extension is to use Adaptive Sampling, which works by observing received spans and recalculating sampling probabilities for each service/endpoint combination to ensure that the volume of collected traces matches target_samples_per_second.
+When a new service or endpoint is detected, it is sampled with initial_sampling_probability until enough data is collected to calculate the rate appropriate for the traffic going through the endpoint.

-Adaptive sampling requires a storage backend to store the observed traffic data and computed probabilities.
+Adaptive sampling requires a sampling_store storage backend to store the observed traffic data and computed probabilities.
 At the moment memory (for all-in-one deployment), cassandra, badger, elasticsearch and opensearch are supported as sampling storage backends.
+This sample configurationexternal link illustrates the use of adaptive sampling.

 Read this blog postexternal link for more details on adaptive sampling engine.